Controllable Face Synthesis with Semantic Latent Diffusion Models: Introduction

 More specifically, we cast the problem of face editing, manipulation and generation in a Semantic Image Synthesis (SIS) framework.
 This choice is motivated by the observation that SIS approaches demonstrated the most effective for the task of precise image manipulation.
 SIS methods address the task of generating photo-realistic images using their semantic mask as a condition to control the spatial layout.
 A semantic mask is an image in which each pixel represents a semantic class, and is pixel-wise aligned with the RGB reference.
 In the literature, the vast majority of SIS architectures make use of custom normalization layers to modulate the features activation with the information contained in the semantic mask.
 In particular, the most common paradigm is represented by SPADE \cite{spade} which introduced spatially-adaptive normalization layers.
 There exist several SIS methods with different goals: some focus of generating a random style for each semantic parts (noise-based) \cite{tan2021diverse, richardson2021encoding}, while others are trained to extract specific styles from a reference image and map them to each semantic region (reference-based) \cite{sean, tan2021diverse}.
 Until recently, the majority of SIS models were based on Generative Adversarial Networks.
 With the surge of diffusion models, the research efforts started moving towards them.
 In particular, the most relevant diffusion SIS architecture is Semantic Diffusion Model (SDM) \cite{SDM} which fuses the powerful generation capability of DM with SPADE normalization layers in order to precisely control the shape of the generated samples.
-Still, SDM is fully noise-based and cannot reproduce a set of specific styles during the generation process.
-Thus, if we consider the task of face editing and generation, SDM is not suited, since it is not able to replicate a given subject nor edit its styles.
+Still, SDM is fully noise-based and cannot reproduce a set of specific styles during generation.

 To overcome this limitation, in this paper we propose a novel diffusion-based SIS model, named Semantic Class-Adaptive Diffusion Model (SCA-DM), that is able to both generate diverse samples conditioned on a semantic mask but, at the same time, can also be used to extract precise styles from any reference image with the specific goal of accurate human face editing.
 Thus, our goal is to design and investigate the first diffusion-based architecture that encapsulates both the above features.
 We do so by adding a style reference image in addition to the semantic mask as condition to guide the diffusion process.
 To achieve that, we trained from scratch a Latent Diffusion Model (LDM), conditioned with both the semantic mask and styles extracted from the reference image by means of a dedicated style encoder.
 Conditioning a diffusion model can be achieved in multiple ways, such as via Cross Attention, concatenation or, as in our specific case, with SPADE normalization layers.
 Since our proposed architecture needs to merge both the information provided by the mask and the reference image to be edited, we chose to use a variation of the Cross Attention to control the style condition, and SPADE to condition the spatial layout with the semantic mask.